f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

     }

 If the API call is successful, then the output will give you a system-dossier as seen below.
-Note, in the example below the actual system-dossier has been obsfucated with random characters.
+Note, in the example below the actual system-dossier has been obfuscated with random characters.
 You'll need to copy and save the dossier, as you'll need to input it into F5's licensing server, to get the license for your system.

 .. code-block:: json